esp32-can/esp32-can-mcp2515-multi/README.md

   - Not exported to users; subject to change

 ## Hardware notes
-- A 120-ohm termination resistor should be placed at **one** end of the bus **only**!
+- **CAN bus termination:** The general recommendation is to place one 120-ohm termination resistor at each end of a long CAN bus.
+However, the author's experience with short experimental setups shows that using only one 120-ohm resistor for the entire bus often works better.
 - Custom GPIO assignments are configurable (see [examples/config_send.h](examples/config_send.h) and [examples/config_receive.h](examples/config_receive.h) for templates).
-- Either SPI2 or SPI3 may be used (SPI1 is reserved for flash on most ESP32 variants).
+- Either SPI2_HOST or SPI3_HOST may be used (SPI1_HOST is reserved for flash on most ESP32 variants).
 - Supported ESP32 variants: ESP32, ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C6, and other ESP-IDF compatible chips.
 - Each MCP25xxx device requires a CS (Chip Select) pin; optionally an INT (Interrupt) pin for event-driven reception.